 - Internship or trainee programs.

 - Some government and academic programs.

-There are a number of costs associated with being able to get a J-1 academic trainee visa, which are as follows:
+There are a number of costs associated with being able to get a J-1 academic trainee visa, which is as follows:

-- Program Fees to your sponsor organization and/or local affiliate (generally $1,500 in accordance to the duration of your internship program) this may also include your insurance.
+- Program Fees to your sponsor organization and/or local affiliate (generally $1,500 in accordance with the duration of your internship program) may also include your insurance.

 - Insurance coverage if not included above.

 - Student exchange visitor information system fee.